The 2010s just ended and now is a good time to reflect on my favorite entertainment from that decade spanning video games, television and film.

 What Remains of Edith Finch

-Exploring the long-abandoned mansion of your ancestors to learn about a family curse offered a video game experience that was both riveting and unforgettable.
+Exploring the long-abandoned mansion of your ancestors to learn about a family curse was a video game premise that was both riveting and unforgettable.

 Black Panther

-Nothing made me weep the way I did watching a superhero movie that not only featured black characters in the lead but told a story that only could have been told through the black POV, making the cast’s race essential to the film’s themes.
+Nothing made me weep the way I did watching a superhero movie that not only featured Black characters in the lead but told a story that only could have been told through the Black POV in a way that only director Ryan Coogler could have done, making the cast’s race essential to the film’s themes.
 For the first time I heard my voice in a Marvel film.

 Spider-Man: Into the Spider-Verse

 One of the best films of the decade was this fresh and fun animated sci-fi tale about a group of different versions of Spider-Man teaming up to bring order to the multiverse.
-The look and feel is different from most American animated films but the humor and heart are what really make this film a home run.
+The look and feel is different from most American animated films but the humor and heart of the story are what really make it a home run.

 God of War

-A father-son drama that doubled as interactive entertainment, this PS4 game gave an added level of depth to Kratos following the largely action-focused God of War trilogy that spanned PS2 and PS3.
+A father-son drama that doubled as interactive entertainment, this PS4 game added a level of depth to Kratos that was not seen in the largely action-focused God of War trilogy that previously spanned PS2 and PS3.

 Super Smash Bros.
 Ultimate